 Defined in header

-Returns the current calendar time encoded as a std::time_t object.
+Returns the current calendar time encoded as a std::time_t object, and also stores it in the object pointed to by

 Return value

-The encoding of calendar time in std::time_t is unspecified, but most systems conform to POSIX specification and return a value of integral type holding the number of seconds since the Epoch.
+The encoding of calendar time in std::time_t is unspecified, but most systems conform to the POSIX specification and return a value of integral type holding 86400 times the number of calendar days since the Epoch plus the number of seconds that have passed since the last midnight UTC.
+Most notably, POSIX time does not (and can not) take leap seconds into account, so that this integral value is not equal to the number of S.I. seconds that have passed since the epoch, but rather is reduced with the number of leap seconds that have occurred since the epoch.
 Implementations in which std::time_t is a 32-bit signed integer (many historical implementations) fail in the year 2038.

 Wed Sep 21 10:27:52 2011 1316615272 seconds since the Epoch